-The module introduces advanced water and wastewater treatment and reuse technologies and principles.
-The potential for water and material recycling and recovery via the use of sustainable treatment techniques will be evaluated, with the aim to minimise waste production and maximise water and material reuse.
-Process design and selection will be discussed, in the context of factors such as economics, treated water quality and the availability of water resources.
+Students will learn advanced water and wastewater treatment and reuse technologies and principles.
+Students will evaluate the potential for water and material recycling and recovery via the use of sustainable treatment techniques, with the aim of minimising waste production and maximising water and material reuse.
+Process design and selection will be discussed, in the context of factors such as sustainability, economics, treated water quality and the availability of water resources.

 Civil and Environmental Engineering

 ECTS Credits: 7.5

 Framework: FHEQ Level 6

 Module cap (Maximum number of students): N/A

 Lecture Hours: 24